 I know full well that politics is not everyone’s favourite biscuit.
 Our leaders like to talk, and talk… and talk… On and on they go, about the budget or the future of the country – and for some reason they always mention their fathers.
 Mine was a grocer says one, mine was a stockbroker says another, and mine was a professor says a third.
 Well let me tell you, my dad was a labrador, but I don’t feel the need to make speeches about him.

 Anyway, there is one politician whom I think we can all agree is never boring.
 That is my dear friend and comrade on many a space adventure, the Parrot Major.

-When the humans understood the true threat from Alien Birds and the Cat people, the shock and the panic had one positive effect.
-For the first time, all the countries of the world realised that they must work together to defend our beautiful blue planet against external dangers from beyond our solar system.
+When the humans understood the true threat from alien birds and the cat people, the shock and the panic had one positive effect.
+For the first time, all the countries of the world realized that they must work together to defend our beautiful blue planet against external dangers from beyond our solar system.
 That’s why the humans held an election for the new post of World President.